-You can create and edit user groups as you like, changing not only their names and permissions, but also the users comprising the group.
+You can create and edit user groups as you like, changing not only their names and permissions, but also the members.
 Say you want to create a group for administrators who are to be given access to all schools within your Schoolrunner network.
-Navigate to the Edit Users page and click on the Add Group button at top right.
+Navigate to the Edit Users page and click "Add" and then "Group".

 From here you can name your group, assign staff members to it, and choose your permissions.
 Permissions can range in scope from school-wide to site-wide.
 For more on permissions and a short demonstration video on creating a group and assigning permissions, take a look at this article.